Central Trust PPI Claim

 Don't Delay!
 If you would like to start your PPI Claim against Central Trust, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Central Trust, PPI may have been attached to a customer's policy by Central Trust, in some cases without their knowledge.
-Central Trust may have disapproved a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Central Trust, PPI may have been added to a customer's policy by Central Trust, in some cases without their knowledge.
+Central Trust may have rejected a credit application if PPI was refused by the customer.

 Central Trust PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Central Trust.

 There are many examples of Central Trust mis-selling PPI, some customers were not even made aware by Central Trust that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Central Trust that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Central Trust, and this was not explained to you at the point of sale, then you would be due compensation from Central Trust.